 Of course, two hours a day is not enough, especially if the product is complicated and would require automated testers.
 Nevertheless, someone would check your developers' work.
 Of course, you can transfer these two hours to an outside company like Apphawks.

-I imagine a situation in which your startup or part of a technical team are working on a new product or a large module, but as a technical leader or a company founder you would like to assess the actual quality of the product.
+I imagine a situation in which your startup or part of a technical team is working on a new product or a large module, but as a technical leader or a company founder, you would like to assess the actual quality of the product.
 If you have had some negative experiences after releasing other products, now you are really worried.